Puppy Potty Training

 Liner Notes and Depth of Litter:

 More is not better when it comes to the depth of the litter in the box.
-Most cats won't use litter that's more then about 2" deep.
+Most cats won't use litter that's more than about 2" deep.

 There's really no such thing as "litter-training" a cat in the same way one would house-train a dog.
 A cat doesn't need to be taught what to do with a litter box because instincts will generally take over.
 The only thing you need to do is provide an acceptable, accessible litter box using the suggestions above.